greentfrapp/attention-primer/1_counting-letters/README.md

 This tests the trained model (remember to specify the parameters if the trained model did not use default parameters).

-In particular, you can modify the test sample's length:
+In particular, you can modify the test sample's length and also whether to plot the attention heatmap (defaults to False):

 - Sample length: `--sample_len=10`
+- Plot: `--plot`

 A model trained with the default parameters works reasonably well with sample lengths of 9 to 11.
 Shorter or longer sequences will see significant degradation of performance.